 Even if you don’t have extra-ordinary batting skills, you can still find a spot in your team as a pinch runner, if you are extremely quick and agile.
 But you are not as quick as other players and want to increase your speed and agility; you can certainly attain those skills with consistent workouts and drills.
 This article guides you through some workouts and drills that can help you in increasing your speed in baseball.

 Yes, Practice is the key for any sportsperson to succeed in any kind of sport.
 To increase your running speed, you need to keep practicing to run faster and faster.
-Analyze your runnning speed and note down your current running speed and how much faster you can go.
-Keep pushing yourself harder and the more your practice yourself, try to increase your objective to runn faster than ever.
+Analyze your running speed and note down your current running speed and how much faster you can go.
+Keep pushing yourself harder and the more your practice yourself, try to increase your objective to run faster than ever

 Many players don’t heed this advice and don’t include this practice in their daily practice schedule and hence lose out on this important aspect of the game.
 Even if you if are an extra-ordrinary hitter, but if you are slow between bases, then you can’t be sure of your place in the team.
 And practice short-distance sprints regularly and keep on pushing for quicker times each time.
 And give some time to rest and recoer between each set of your short-distance sprint practice scheules.